-The Public Ethics Law requires new financial disclosure filers to receive two (2) hours of Ethics training within six (6) months of being required to file.
-The training will cover all areas of the Public Ethics Law but will focus mainly on conflicts of interest and standards of conduct.
+The Public Ethics Law requires new financial disclosure filers to receive two hours of Ethics training within six months of being required to file.
+The training covers all areas of the Public Ethics Law but focuses mainly on conflicts of interest and standards of conduct.
 Failure to complete the mandatory training requirement may result in referral of the matter to the agency head for disciplinary action as that authority deems appropriate.
 Additionally, the State Ethics Commission may publish on its web site the names of those individuals who have not completed the mandatory training.
-Note that the Commission will work with those who are unable to satisfy the requirement in a timely fashion because of the transition to the new online training program.

 If you prefer, the Commission offers training classes throughout the year.
-If you are interested in attending a class please reserve a seat in an upcoming class by completing a registration form and faxing it to the Commission at 410-260-7746.
+If you are interested in attending a class please reserve a seat in an upcoming class by completing a registration form (download form first and then save) and emailing it to email@example.com or fax to 410-260-7746.